TheSilkky/TheSilkky/README.md

 # Ellie

-I build things because I think they should exist.

 My main project is [Proofline](https://github.com/open-proofline), an experimental open-source safety and evidence-capture system.
 It is built around encrypted records, careful access boundaries, and honest documentation about what the software can and cannot do.

 I care about tools that give people more agency, not less: privacy, self-hosting where possible, clear limits, and infrastructure that does not quietly turn into surveillance with nicer buttons.